Warped Gradient-Enhanced Gaussian Process Surrogate Models for Exponential Family Likelihoods with Intractable Normalizing Constants: The Surrogate Model

 \subsubsection{Nonstationary Gaussian Process Surrogate}

 Phase transition is a property in many models with intractable likelihoods, such as the Potts model and the ERGM.
-Figure \ref{fig:potts_summary_stats} shows the sample means and sample standard deviations of the sufficient statistic of the Potts model (the sum of all neighbor pairs with the same label) for a $1000 \times 1000$ image with 5 labels.
-When the parameter $\beta^{(1)}$ is between 1.15 and 1.2, the mean of the sufficient statistic changes value rapidly with small changes in the parameters; this is contrast to other regions in the parameter space where the rate of change is relatively slow.
+Figure \ref{fig:potts_summary_stats} shows the sample means and sample standard deviations of the sufficient statistic of the Potts model (the sum of all neighbor pairs with the same label) for a $1000 \times 1000$ image with 5 labels (see Section \ref{sec:potts} for details).
+When the parameter $\beta^{(1)}$ is between 1.15 and 1.2, the mean of the sufficient statistic changes value rapidly with small changes in the parameters; this is in contrast to other regions in the parameter space where the rate of change is relatively slow.
 This region in the parameter space where the mean of the sufficient statistic changes rapidly is often called a phase transition.

 As we show in Section \ref{sec:potts}, a stationary Gaussian process surrogate model cannot adequately capture the nonstationary behavior of the means of the sufficient statistics at the phase transition.
-We therefore consider a nonstationary Gaussian process for the surrogate means, specifically one based on the warping approach of \cite{azm2019deep}, which was seen to work well with highly nonstationary processes.
-Warping of the parameter space is a natural way forward when modeling the means of the sufficient statistics, as the warping function can stretch the parameter space when these undergo a phase transition and shrink the parameter space in other regions, in such a way that on the warped space it would be reasonable to model the process as Gaussian and stationary.
+We therefore also consider a nonstationary Gaussian process for the surrogate means.
+There are several approaches that could be adopted to model nonstationarity; here, we use the deformation (or warping) approach \citep{sampson1992nonparametric} where nonstationarity is obtained via a deformation (or warping) of the parameter space.
+The warping function $\fvec(\cdot)$ maps the parameter space onto a new domain on which a stationary Gaussian process is modeled, which induces a nonstationary Gaussian process on the original domain.
+We construct a flexible warping function $\fvec(\cdot)$ by linking several simple warping functions (such as basis functions) through composition, as detailed by \citet{azm2019deep}.
+Warping of the parameter space is a natural way forward when modeling the means of the sufficient statistics, as the warping function can stretch the parameter space when these undergo a phase transition and shrink the parameter space in other regions, in such a way that on the warped space it would be reasonable to model the process as stationary.

 Our nonstationary model for the means of the sufficient statistics is given by